phxql/argon2-playground/README.md

 # Argon2 Playground

-Uses Spring Security Crypto and BouncyCastle to do Argon2 hashing on the JVM without the need for native libraries.
+Uses Spring Security Crypto and BouncyCastle to do Argon2 password hashing on the JVM without the need for native libraries.

-Despite using Spring Security Crypto, the dependencies of this approach are lightweight:
+Despite using Spring Security Crypto, the dependencies of this approach are lightweight (no dependency on Spring or Spring Security):

 ```
 de.mkammerer.argon2-playground:argon2-playground:jar:1.0-SNAPSHOT